 The most frustrating and distasteful aspect of a filmmaker’s life is having to depend on people we viciously despise: those with the power to finance and greenlight a project; those who put hoops up for directors to jump through; those who endlessly meddle with our vision from their lofty position of power.
-But filmmakers can now make their own destiny and bypass the talentless undesirables.
+But filmmakers can now make their own destiny and bypass the obtuse gatekeepers.
 It’s not in the future: it is happening now.

 In the bad old days the only way to shoot an independent feature film with a six-figure budget — other than financing it yourself, of course — was to obtain the support of a production company or other source of finance.
 These people are very frustrating to deal with for filmmakers, because they sport an infuriating combination of power and lack of talent.
 There is nothing worse for an artist than depending on someone you do not admire and respect.
 Seeking to impress someone you look up to is quite acceptable and in fact quite stimulating, but in the absence of that respect, it is an atrocious indignity.

 We can now unceremoniously cut out all those dim-witted undesirables with crowd funding platforms like Kickstarter.
 The crowd funding concept is very simple: you publish a page on the crowd funding website, with a pitch and the target amount.
 People donate in return for whatever you are willing to offer them.
 The rewards are usually distributed along tiers in such a way as to give more substantial rewards to those who contribute more money.
 Typical rewards range from a digital download of the movie for people donating around $10 all the way up to attending the film shoot for one day as an observer to those who donate a few thousand dollars, with all manner of intermediate rewards in between.

 If the project is not funded by the deadline, the money is returned to the donors and the project does not go ahead.